rezervemoney/gitbooks/mechanics-rzr/yield-mechanics.md

 # Yield Mechanics

-Below is a step-by-step “token-flow ledger” that shows exactly where RZR's yields come from, where they go, and why they can more sustainable than OlympusDAO’s model.&#x20;
+Below is a step-by-step “token-flow ledger” that shows exactly where RZR's yields come from, where they go, and why they can more sustainable than OlympusDAO’s model.

 ## OlympusDAO Recap